lpsm-dev/docker-crypto-miner/infra/README.md

 **Kind**

-Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
+Kind is a tool for running local Kubernetes clusters using Docker container "nodes".
 Kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

 ```bash
 kind create cluster --config kind.yaml